-All crime can be divided into two categories: blue-collar crime, and white-collar crime.
+ll crime can generally be divided into two categories: blue-collar crime and white-collar crime.
 Usually, when you divide something so broad into only two categories, the categories are vague, with mild differences.
-This is not true with the distinction between blue-collar crime and white-collar crime, and the attorneys at Scartelli Olszewski P.C. will explain why.
+This is not true with the distinction between blue-collar crime and white-collar crime, and the attorneys at Scartelli Olszewski P.C. explain why.

-Blue-collar crime is any crime that is against one or a few individual people or entities.
-You can only commit blue-collar crimes against other people, or physical locations.
+Blue-collar crime is any criminal activity that is comitted against one or a few individual people or entities.
+This means you can only commit blue-collar crimes against other people or physical locations you can enter.
 You can’t commit a blue-collar crime against an entire company or country.
 Examples of blue-collar crime include but are not limited to:

 Some white-collar crimes are similar to these blue-collar crimes, and there are white-collar crimes that can lead to blue-collar crimes.
 If you are confused as to how a specific crime is classified, a criminal defense attorney from Scartelli Olszewski, P.C. can explain.